chrisruffalo/pintle/README.md

 Against my better judgement I have decided to follow up my smash-hit [gudgeon](https://github.com/chrisruffalo/gudgeon) with a Java version.
-Golang never felt like it had the tooling or the structures to support what I wanted to do and the number of bugs continued to grow and grow.# pintle
+Golang never felt like it had the tooling or the structures to support what I wanted to do and the number of bugs continued to grow and grow.

 ## No, but really, _Why_?
 The story of gudgeon (and, thus, pintle) starts back when my children were first